traderjoe-xyz/joe-docs/docs/concepts/5-oracle.md

 The active bin ID can be easily converted into the bin price via helper functions, allowing users to obtain historical prices easily.

-Using cumulative values allow us to take the **time-weighted average values** easily.
+Using cumulative values allow us to take the **time-weighted average values**.

 ## Samples